Living Creatures: Exploring their Characteristics Class 6 Questions and Answers NCERT Solutions

 Question 5.

-Charan says that wooden log is non-living as it cannot move.
-Charu counters it by saying that it is a living because it is made of wood obtained from trees.
+Charan says that a wooden log is non-living as it cannot move.
+Charu counters it by saying that it is living because it is made of wood obtained from trees.
 Give your arguments in favour or against the two statements given by Charan and Charu.

 Answer: